-The Virginia Institute of Marine Science (VIMS) Governor's School is a 4-week summer residential school provided in cooperation with Christopher Newport University.
+The Virginia Institute of Marine Science (VIMS) Governor's School is a 4-week summer residential school provided in cooperation with The Center for Gifted Education at the College of William & Mary, and the students are housed at Christopher Newport University.
 Since 1993, this program has been serving high-achieving high school students throughout Virginia and providing participants with authentic experiences in marine research.

 Each summer, VIMS hosts up to 6 students who have demonstrated interest in and aptitude for marine science.
 The program is structured as an apprenticeship, and is administered concurrently with a similar program sponsored by the National Aeronautics and Space Administration (NASA).
 VIMS apprenticeships offer a broad variety of marine research experiences, and specific learner outcomes and achievements vary accordingly as each student works with a faculty sponsor on a VIMS research project.

 The objectives of the program are for students to

 - develop realistic and personally meaningful concepts of the nature and scope of scientific inquiry in general and particularly in marine research;